Do you have a question about the coronavirus? Ask us below.

 This is still a big area under investigation.
 A new study is reporting that macaque monkeys developed immunity after infection with the virus.
 However, the study hasn’t been peer reviewed.
 And so far there’s no published research on how long patients may be contagious after their symptoms resolve.

-The latest research shows that COVID-19 can survive in airborne droplets for up to three hours.
-The virus survives longer on surfaces — up to 24 hours on cardboard, and up to 2-3 days on plastic and stainless steel.
+The latest research shows that COVID-19 can survive in airborne droplets for up to two to three days on plastic and stainless steel.

 There isn’t research on how long COVID-19 specifically survives on unwashed human skin.
 Nonetheless, hand washing is still one of the best ways to protect yourself from contracting coronavirus.